 Use the ambient outside air to our advantage and install the dryer outside.
 In the gas industry, this is done all the time.
 If there is a heated building and a pad outside….
 You install the dryer outside to use the cooling effects of ambient air to lower the dew point even further.
 Running air through the dryer outside, lowers the dew point low enough to not condense liquid out of the air, until the air is used at the manifold without freeze ups.

-Single tower deliquescent dryers, with our several grades of desiccant, can meet almost any application.
+Single tower deliquescent dryers for air lines, with our several grades of desiccant, can meet almost any application.
 With the understanding of the application, many solutions can be reached.
 If you think, your application isn’t a good fit, give us a call or schedule a visit.
 There may be a simple solution, that can save valuable downtime and system damage from happening to your compressed air or natural gas applications.

 Ask the Compressed Air Experts, call us at 1-800-840-9906 today!